Import Rules & Compliance

 We inspect and bid on as many vehicles as needed, to find you the right one.
 We will guide you as to suitable bid limits and advise you of outstanding vehicles that are worthy of a maximum budget, but will never pressure you to buy no matter how long the search may take or how many vehicles we need to inspect.

-Source and ship a vehicle to the USA $660 (USD)
+Source a vehicle for import to the USA $900

-Source and ship a vehicle to any other country $660
+Source a vehicle for import to any other country $660

-Source a vehicle for a Japanese domestic buyer (for use within Japan) $660
+Source a vehicle for a Japanese domestic buyer (for continued use within Japan) $770

 Arrange export procedures and ship a personal vehicle from Japan to any country including Australia $660 (includes professional valuation required for Australian Customs)